godonnell2/fdf/README.md

 0 5 10 5 0
 0 0 0 0 0

-Controls (Because Mice and Keyboards Are a Thing)
+Controls
-Move: Arrow keys ( ↑ ↓ ← → ) - Wiggle your wireframe around the screen.
+Move: Arrow keys ( ↑ ↓ ← → ) - Move your wireframe around the screen.

 Zoom: + / - - Get up close and personal, or take a step back.